Ahmedaa2007/Dental/README.md

 ## Next Steps
 1. Initialize the frontend React/TypeScript workspace with Tailwind and Redux Toolkit scaffolding.
 2. Define Prisma schema and Express route skeletons for auth, bookings, pricing, and admin controls.
-3. Implement shared UI component library for both frontend and admin-panel with consistent theming.
+3. Implement shared UI component library for both frontend and admin-panel with consistent theming, including a theme provider that saves the user's dark/light choice to local storage and restores it on load.
 4. Integrate live exchange rate service with admin override options and local storage preference handling.
 5. Add CI workflows for linting, type checking, and automated tests.